zammad/zammad-admin-documentation/manage/slas/how-do-they-work.rst

 .. tip::

    Communication type articles are not enough for your SLA?
-   You can also count notes towards your SLA, `our console documentation`_ tells you how.
+   You can also configure Zammad to allow **public** notes as fullfilments for SLA requirements, `our console documentation`_ tells you how.

 .. _our console documentation:
    https://docs.zammad.org/en/latest/admin/console/working-on-ticket-articles.html#count-public-notes-toward-slas